Vedic Sanskrit

-Vedic Sanskrit was an ancient language of the Indo-Aryan subgroup of the Indo-European language family.
+Vedic Sanskrit, also simply referred as the Vedic language, is the earliest attested form of the Sanskrit and Prakrit languages: members of the Indo-Aryan subgroup of the Indo-European language family.
 It is attested in the Vedas and related literature compiled over the period of the mid-2nd to mid-1st millennium BCE.
-It was orally preserved, predating the advent of writing by several centuries.
+It is orally preserved, predating the advent of writing by several centuries.

 Extensive ancient literature in the Vedic Sanskrit language has survived into the modern era, and this has been a major source of information for reconstructing Proto-Indo-European and Proto-Indo-Iranian history.

-In the pre-historic era, Proto-Indo-Iranian split into Proto-Iranian and Proto-Indo-Aryan and the two languages evolved independently of each other.

 History

 Prehistoric derivation

 The separation of Proto-Indo-Iranian language into Proto-Iranian and Proto-Indo-Aryan is estimated, on linguistic grounds, to have occurred around or before 1800 BCE.

 The date of composition of the oldest hymns of the Rigveda is vague at best, generally estimated to roughly 1500 BCE.
 Both Asko Parpola (1988) and J. P. Mallory (1998) place the locus of the division of Indo-Aryan from Iranian in the Bronze Age culture of the Bactria–Margiana Archaeological Complex (BMAC).
 Parpola (1999) elaborates the model and has "Proto-Rigvedic" Indo-Aryans intrude the BMAC around 1700 BCE.
 He assumes early Indo-Aryan presence in the Late Harappan horizon from about 1900 BCE, and "Proto-Rigvedic" (Proto-Dardic) intrusion to Punjab as corresponding to the Gandhara grave culture from about 1700 BCE.
 According to this model, Rigvedic within the larger Indo-Aryan group is the direct ancestor of the Dardic languages.

-The early Vedic Sanskrit language was far less homogeneous compared to the language defined by Pāṇini, i.e., Classic Sanskrit.
+The early Vedic Sanskrit language was far less homogeneous compared to the language described by Pāṇini, that is, Classical Sanskrit.
 The language in the early Upanishads of Hinduism and the late Vedic literature approaches Classical Sanskrit.
 The formalization of the late form of Vedic Sanskrit language into the Classical Sanskrit form is credited to Pāṇini's Aṣṭādhyāyī, along with Patanjali's Mahabhasya and Katyayana's commentary that preceded Patanjali's work.
+The earliest epigraphic records of the indigenous rulers of India are written in the Prakrit language.
+Originally the epigraphic language of the whole of India was mainly Prakrit and Sanskrit is first noticed in the inscriptions of North India from about the second half of the 1st century BCE.
+Sanskrit gradually ousted Prakrit from the field of Indian epigraphy in all parts of the country.